taunsquared/graphic-novel-thesis/ComicBookScript/old/2018-09-23_World-timeline.md

 Up in orbit, the resources of the space arboretums are stretched to their limit, as they try to sustain a population of nearly 60,000 refugees plus just over 12,000 "Original Orbiters".

+### 2078

+The Space Consortium establishes the **International Space Exploration Corps** in order to sustain interest in space exploration into the next generation, and to find the best and the brightest for their projects.
+ISE Corps trainees spend an average of 3 years studying space travel and communications while helping maintain the space barges that can carry humans, equipment, and other resources back and forth between the space arboretums and planetside.
+The ISE Corps is a year-round pre-university training institution that prepares youth for Space University, and it quickly becomes popular amongst the well-educated elite.

 ### 2094

 The UN declares itself as the World Government.
 With military support from the Space Consortium, the World Government commandeers the former UN Green Havens that have survived The Global Water Crisis, which are now the only source of planetside agriculture.
 They force the people who have either remained in the Green Havens or have sought refuge in the Green Havens to farm for the World Government's agenda of meeting humanity's food needs, both planetside and in orbit.

 The **International Space Exploration Corps** becomes a required "civil service" for all humans, but many Orbiters find loopholes out of doing their required service (often via medical reasons).
-ISB Corps servicehumes are required to accept certain standard-issue body mods, such as a forehead info-sphere and air filter-gills.
+ISE Corps servicehumes are required to accept certain standard-issue body mods, such as a forehead info-sphere and air filter-gills.

 The Space Barge fleet resumes its daily trips between planetside launch stations and the space arboretums.